Overview

 As a result of this capstone experience, students will be able to:

-• Recognize connections across multiple fields of study or perspectives
+• Identify connections across multiple fields of study or perspectives

 • Integrate content and form of communication